openebs-archive/e2e-tests/apps/wordpress/deployers/README.md

    - This file has the details of the environmental variables that need to deploy MySQL and Wordpress application
    - Environmental Variables used for this litmusbook is listed below:
         - PROVIDER_STORAGE_CLASS : StorageClass to deploy MySQL application
-        - STORAGE_CLASS : StorageClass to deploy WordPress applicaiton
+        - STORAGE_CLASS : StorageClass to deploy WordPress application
         - MYSQL_APP_PVC : PersistentVolumeClaim name for the MySQL application
         - MYSQL_PASS : Secret pass for MySQL
         - WORDPRESS_APP_PVC : PersistentVolumeClaim name for the wordpress application